bmsookim/cellnet.pytorch/README.md

 -------------------------------------------------------------------------------------

-Repository for Pytorch Implementation of Cell Network 2018 MICCAI-2018
+This is the repository for Pytorch Implementation of the MICCAI-2018 paper, "Non-guided Automatic Blood Cell Detection via Deep CNN".

+Author : Bumsoo Kim

-You can see the paper [here]()
+You can see the paper [here]().

 ## Differential Blood Cell Count, Why is it important?
 [TODO : CBC image]